MicrosoftDocs/power-pages-docs/power-pages-docs/configure/build-progressive-web-apps.md

 - A step-by-step document about publishing the app.

 For more details, go to the [PWA resource hub](https://blog.pwabuilder.com/).

-For iOS, PWABuilder team also provides support for generating the app store package.
+For iOS, PWABuilder provides support for generating the app store package.
 For more information, see [package for the App Store](https://docs.pwabuilder.com/#/builder/app-store).

 For Windows, see [package for the Microsoft Store](https://docs.pwabuilder.com/#/builder/windows?id=publishing-pwas-to-the-microsoft-store).